pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/github/setup.md

     ```bash
     $ export GITHUB_TOKEN=XXXXXXXXXXXXXX
+    $ export GITHUB_OWNER=YYYYYYYYYYYYYY
     ```

 2. Set them using configuration, if you prefer that they be stored alongside your Pulumi stack for easy multi-user access:

     ```bash
     $ pulumi config set github:token XXXXXXXXXXXXXX --secret
+    $ pulumi config set github:owner YYYYYYYYYYYYYY
     ```

+If you need to target a specific GitHub organization of individual user account then you will need to set the owner configuration value.
+If this is not provided, then the owner of the GitHub Access Token will be the target of the provider.
 Remember to pass `--secret` when setting `github:token` so that it is properly encrypted.
 A full set of configuration parameters can be found listed on the [Project README](https://github.com/pulumi/pulumi-github/blob/master/README.md).